 Source: 12 November 1870, The Gundagai Times and Tumut, Adelong and Murrumbidgee District Advertiser, p.2.

-The Courthouse is at 161-169 Sheridan Street, Gundagai
+The Gundagai Courthouse is located at 161-169 Sheridan Street, Gundagai.

 B Stead